bfansports/aws-lambda-python-local/README.md

-# Dev,Create,Deploy and Test API Gateway + Python Lambda Functions
+# Dev, Create, Deploy and Test API Gateway + Python Lambda Functions

 This repository provides a framework for writing, packaging, and deploying lambda functions to AWS.

-You can also auto create or update your API on AWS API Gateway.
-You can also test connectivity to it and even call AWS Cognito to obtain an IdentityID.
+You can also auto create, update and deploy your API on AWS API Gateway.
+You can also test connectivity to it.

+If you use Cognito for temporary credentials, the framework will get you an Unauthenticated token and temporary credentials to connect to your Secure API endpoint.

-You can simluate a Mobile App behavior and play the entire flow locally:
+You can simluate a Mobile App behavior and play the entire flow locally:<br>

-Cognito -> Connect to API -> Call Lambda function -> Parse result file
+`Cognito -> Connect to API -> Call Lambda function -> Parse result file`

 ## Cognito